 - Preferred stock that must be redeemed for cash on a specific date.

-Trust An Experienced Auditor For Your PCAOB Accounting
+Trust An Experienced SOX 404 Compliance Partner For Your PCAOB Accounting

-FASB continues to issue new guidance on the classification of equity and liabilities.
-To ensure your company complies with new accounting standards, hire an independent certified public accountant.
+The FASB continues to update classification guidance, and new PCAOB auditing standards further emphasize accuracy and internal control over financial reporting.
+To ensure your company complies with new accounting standards, hire an independent certified public accountant or an accounting team that specializes in SOX 404 compliance.
 At Assurance Dimensions, our team of talented professionals understands the complex rules associated with regulatory compliance.
+We help public companies align classification decisions with a strong internal controls framework that supports SOX 404 compliance.